-3. U.S. 501 Corridor Improvements
+4. U.S. 501 Corridor Improvements

 Inter-regional connectivity is a primary concern of our community development, economic development, and business communities.
-This issue is prominently put forth in the Central Virginia Long Range Transportation Plan and the draft Comprehensive Economic Development Strategy and other regional dialogues.
+This issue is featured in the Central Virginia Long Range Transportation Plan and other regional dialogues.
 This connectivity is imperative to ensure our businesses have ready access to external markets and opportunities needed to succeed.
 The US 501 improvements, as identified by the US 501 Coalition, an advocacy group consisting of localities within and adjacent to Region 2000, will allow for safe and efficient movement of people and freight from the North Carolina border to US Interstate 81.
 The improvements help ensures access to markets and opportunities north and south of Central Virginia.

-4. Access Intersection from U. S. 29 Amherst Bypass to Izaak Walton Road
+5. Access Intersection from U. S. 29 Amherst Bypass to Izaak Walton Road